Wine of Origin Franschhoek

 Maturation:

-This wine will be at its most expressive within three to five years of vintage but, with careful cellaring, will continue to evolve and improve for more than a decade.
-With extended bottle ageing, expect tertiary flavours to intensify, showing the true quality of old vine Semillon.
+Best enjoyed within three to five years, but with careful cellaring will continue to evolve for more than a decade.
+With extended bottle age, expect tertiary flavours to intensify, showing the true character of old‑vine Sémillon.

 Technical: